 Everything you see on a website – the text, logos, images, videos and downloadable files – is content, and a website needs software to manage this content.

-WordPress is just one of many different CMS platforms which can be used to build websites.
+WordPress is just one of many different CMS platforms that can be used to build websites.

-You’ve maybe seen adverts for WordPress alternatives like Squarespace, Weebly and Wix.
-With so many options to choose from, then why did I choose WordPress?
+You’ve probably seen adverts for WordPress alternatives like Squarespace or Wix.
+With so many options to choose from, then why choose WordPress?

-There are lots of reasons why, but in the interests of keeping this article short I’m going to focus on the 5 key reasons.
+There are lots of reasons to use WordPress, but I’m going to focus on the 5 key ones.

 1: WordPress is open-source

 WordPress began life as a blogging platform in 2003.
 It’s open-source, which means that the platform isn’t restricted by any copyright or trademark, and so it’s freely available for anyone to download and modify.
 The first version of WordPress was in fact a modified version of an open-source blogging system called b2/cafelog, which was no longer being maintained.